 Professional Development Programs

-Our downtown location will be offering a variety of one-day and multiple day professional development programs in areas such as communication, management and leadership, technology and analytics, and conflict management.
+Our downtown location will be offering a variety of one-day and multiple day professional development programs for 2018 in areas such as communication, management and leadership, technology and analytics, and conflict management.

 A selective six-month executive leadership program for emerging business leaders taught by 18 of Nashville’s top CEOs.
 Our cohort is nominated by an executive and is admitted into the program after an application process.
 The curriculum is built around nine executive leadership themes: strategic decision making, navigating change and challenge, self-awareness and courage, becoming an authentic leader, cultivating high-performance teams, global and cultural competence, building a culture of integrity, driving vision and purpose, and ensuring accountability.
 We select a small cohort each year who has access to the knowledge and experience of a diverse group of CEOs, as well as an opportunity to network with peers across companies and industries.
 The program includes an opening one-day retreat and dinner with CEOs and a closing dinner.